If you have questions, contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email

-Transfer credit is granted for most courses completed off campus with a grade of C or better.
+Transfer credit is granted for most courses completed at an accredited college or university with a grade of C or better.
 Most transfer credits usually satisfy Michigan Tech's general education requirements.
-View our transfer guides and transfer equivalency listings for more details.
+View our tools for more details.

 Absolutely.
 Transfer students have access to financial aid, as well as some scholarships just for transfer students.

 Parents and Families

 Some students start out a bit hesitant or unsure, especially if they've never been away from home before.
 But once they settle in, get into their coursework, and make friends from their residence hall and classes, distance from home becomes less of a concern.

-Many families come to campus for Orientation and Move-in.
+Many families come to campus for Move-in Weekend.
 In October we have Family Weekend, and in November students usually go home for a week at Thanksgiving, then again for three weeks in December and January over semester break.
 In February we have Winter Carnival, which is a must-see for most families.
 In March students have a week for Spring Break, and in early May they're home for the summer.
 Check out the academic calendar for specific dates.

 Michigan Tech provides students with services to help them adjust to college life.
 The Wahtera Center for Student Success offers resources to help students succeed—starting from when they first arrive on campus for Orientation, participation in the ExSEL Program, free Learning Centers, and more.
 Wahtera Center staff help students identify mentoring and tutoring opportunities to help with the academic transition.

 Parents are encouraged to join the Michigan Tech Parents Facebook Group.
 This parent-administered closed group allows parents to actively engage in various discussion topics, post questions for one another, and share stories about your Huskies.

 Michigan Tech is a residential campus—meaning most students drive eight to 10 hours to get here—so students are around on weekends.
 Most students find it easy to make friends and get involved.
 Many students choose to live in Theme Communities within the residence halls, or join student organizations to get involved and connect with students who have shared interests.